paulosjd/airapp3/readme.md

 Airapp3
 =========

-A web application created using Flask and a javascript plotting library.
-It enables users to a select air quality monitoring sites in London to obtain charts of recent pollution levels.
+A web application created using Flask and a JavaScript plotting library.
+It enables users to obtain live charts of recent pollution levels for various monitoring sites in London.

 Install